openfaas/faas/guide/kong_integration.md

-## Status
+## Status: deprecated

-This guide is not maintained by the project or community.
+This guide was written in September 2017 is not maintained by the project or community.

+If someone wants to maintain it, feel free to raise an issue and volunteer to do that.

+Official documentation is at [https://docs.openfaas.com/](https://docs.openfaas.com/)

-# Integrate Kong with your OpenFaaS cluster on Docker Swarm
+# Guide: Integrate Kong with your OpenFaaS cluster on Docker Swarm

 [Kong](https://getkong.org) is an API gateway that provides features such as security, logging, and rate limiting.
 By putting this in front of OpenFaaS you can quickly get access to these things and a lot more via [the many other plugins written](https://getkong.org/plugins/) for it.